benpremireiller/TraceRoute/README.md

 ## Description

 This traceroute tool leverages low-level sockets and network requests to trace the path packets take from your machine to a target host.
 It provides a detailed breakdown of each hop in the network route, including the IP addresses and response times of intermediary routers.
-This program is a lightweight alternative to traditional traceroute utilities, written purely in Python for learning and customization.
+This program is written purely in Python for learning and customization.

 ## Features